ChronoSheets/ChronoSheets-CSharp-Client/docs/TasksApi.md

             try
             {
-                // Get tasks in your organisation
+                // Get tasks in your organisation.
+Requires the 'SubmitTimesheets' or 'ManageJobsAndTask' permissions.
                 CSApiResponseListTimesheetTask result = apiInstance.TasksGetTasks(xChronosheetsAuth);
                 Debug.WriteLine(result);
             }